-Having completed both undergraduate and postgraduate degrees at Edge Hill University, Sara Norburn talks about how her Masters in particular helped her secure and thrive in her dream job
+Having completed both undergraduate and postgraduate degrees at Edge Hill University, Sara talks about how her Masters degree in particular helped her secure and thrive in the job of her dreams

 As part of the course we looked closely at public health campaigns.
 We had to research an area, decide how the evidence we found applied to our particular catchment area and then plan how we could make changes.
 We worked through the entire planning process, just as you would in a public health-related role, before presenting our campaigns and being critiqued by tutors.
 These were really useful exercises which put theory into practice and encouraged you to think how you would improve next time - just as you do in the real world.

 The course wouldn't have been the same without the tutors.
 They adapted modules, changed their teaching styles and went faster and slower through the content, all to suit the needs and strengths of the students.
 For example, you do quite a lot of practical work in the laboratory and none of my cohort had been in the lab before, but the tutors were prepared to start from scratch and give the support we needed.
 The guest lecturers were also amazing.

 What do you hope to do when you graduate?

 I'm already working as a life coach at an occupational health company.
 Nutrition is the main focus of my job, so my Masters is really relevant - I wouldn't have got this job without it.

 Because it is such a broad course and you look at international as well as UK perspectives, you have the opportunity to go into so many different sectors.
 When I was looking for a job, I initially focused on becoming a nutritionist, but I soon realised that the skills I'd developed on the course meant that I could go into public health campaigning, weight management, diabetes prevention, even health and lifestyle journalism.
 There are so many avenues available to you.